-It’s also important that you know when and why your data is being stored.
-You can find this information in our retention policy.
-This policy document sets out the measures adopted by the Fund to comply with the principles of the UK General Data Protection Regulation (GDPR) in relation to personal data that it holds.
+You can find details about how long we keep different types of information in our retention policy.
+This policy outlines the steps we take to comply with the principles of the UK General Data Protection Regulation (GDPR) and to ensure that personal data is stored only for as long as necessary.

 GDPR frequently asked questions (FAQs)